QubitProducts/exporter_exporter/README.md

   - Returns JSON if the header "Accept: application/json" is passed

 - /proxy: which takes the following parameters:
-  - module: the name of the module from the configuration to execute.
+  - *module*: the name of the module from the configuration to execute.
-  - args (optional): arguments to pass to the module.
+  - *args*: (only for exec modules): additional arguments to the backend command.
-  - params (optional): named parameter to pass to the module (either as CLI args, or http parameters).
+  - all other query string parameters are passed on to any http backend module.
+    (excluding the first *module* parameter value).

 - /metrics: this exposes the metrics for the collector itself.